 Kelly Robinette has a wealth of experience in education — both in terms of breadth and depth.
 She has taught at the secondary level at public and private schools alike, and domestically as well as abroad.
 For the past 14 years, she has served in various capacities within Fairmont Schools’ Education Department, most recently as the Director of Data and Accountability.

-Ms. Robinette holds a Master of Arts in Education, an Administrative Services Credential, and is completing the requirements for her Doctor of Education in Leadership degree (dissertation in progress).
+Dr. Robinette holds a Master of Arts in Education, an Administrative Services Credential, and a Doctor of Education in Leadership degree.
 Her areas of expertise include academic outcomes data analysis, curriculum development, educational technology, professional development, and teaching strategies.